 There was considerable discussion about riparian rights and riparian oyster ground leases.
-There appeared to be a majority consensus to allow riparian land owners who own less water frontage than the current requirement of 205 feet.
+There appeared to be a majority consensus to allow riparian land owners who own less water frontage than the current requirement of 205 feet to obtain a riparian lease.
 No firm new frontage amount was specified.
 Any such change would require modification to the Code of Virginia.